With Brexit, Britain is in crisis and not for the first time

 Britain had in 1973 joined what was then called the European Economic Community.
 By 1992, it had joined the Exchange Rate Mechanism, whereby the pound floated within narrow ranges against other European currencies such as the German Deutsche Mark.
 It was the precursor to the euro but the experience ended in humiliation for Britain when hedge funds, including the Hungarian billionaire George Soros, betted against the pound — and won.

 Sept.
-16, 1992 became known as “Black Wednesday” — a day that the British government was vanquished by currency speculators.
-Though the pound’s exit from the ERM heralded a period of strong growth for the British economy, the government of Prime Minister John Major became increasingly divided over Europe.
+16, 1992 became known as “Black Wednesday” — a day that the British government was humiliated by currency speculators.
+Though the pound’s exit from the ERM heralded a period of strong growth for the British economy, the government of Prime Minister John Major had lost much of its authority and then became increasingly divided over Europe.
 Tony Blair led the Labour Party back into government for the first time in 18 years.

 IRAQ WAR